-In order to avoid stepping past the starting point, after each step we find the distance between the new point and the starting point.
-If the distance is less than ε , tracing stops and the 3D polyline is closed.
+We must also take care not to keep tracing past the starting point.
+We take a series of steps along the curve of size $\epsilon$ .
+After each step, we find the distance between the new point and the starting point.
+If the distance is less than $\epsilon$ , tracing stops and the 3D polyline is closed.

-3.4.
-Occlusion testing
+4.4.
+Occlusion Testing

+The silhouette curves are recorded as 3D polylines.
 We test the vertices of the silhouette for occlusion by first checking every nth (4th in our implementation) vertex for occlusion, and then, for those between which occlusion status changes, testing the intervening vertices as well.
 To check occlusion of a single vertex of a silhouette polyline, we start at the vertex, move back towards the film plane from it, and do a ray-surface intersection test back into the scene.
 If the ray intersects the surface at a place much closer to the film plane than our vertex, we declare the vertex invisible; otherwise it's visible.

 Note that because of numerical issues, the ray may not intersect the surface exactly at the silhouette vertex (which may, indeed, not actually lie exactly on the surface), so the "much closer" test is important.
-Unfortunately, if the true silhouette is just barely obscured by some nearer piece of surface, and the silhouette vertex still happens to seem to be visible, we draw still the silhouette.
+Unfortunately, if the true silhouette is just barely obscured by some nearer piece of surface, and the silhouette vertex happens to still seem to be visible, we draw still the silhouette.